-- 60.1 Other than circumvention contemplated in subsections 2(a) and (d), circumvention shall be deemed to take place if one or more of the following conditions are met: - (a) a change in the pattern of trade between third countries and South Africa or the common customs area of the Southern African Customs Union; - (i) which results from a practice, process or work; - (ii) for which there is no or insufficient cause or economic justification other than the imposition of the anti-dumping duty;

-- (b) remedial effects of the anti-dumping measure are being undermined in terms of the volumes or prices of the products under investigation; - (c) dumping can be found in relation to normal values previously established for the like or similar products. - 60.2 For purposes of anti-circumvention the following types of circumvention shall be treated separately: - (a) improper declaration of - - (i) the value of the product; - (ii) the origin of the product; or - (iii) the nature or classification of the product. - (b) minor modifications to the product subject to anti-dumping duty; - (c) the export of parts, components and sub-assemblies with assembly in a third country or within the common customs area of the Southern African Customs Union; - (d) absorption of the anti-dumping duty by either the exporter or the importer; - (e) country hopping, as defined in section 60.8; - (f) declaration under a different tariff heading, even where such different tariff heading does provide for the clearance of that product; - (g) any other form of circumvention as may be submitted for the Commission's consideration. - 60.3 Any instance of circumvention as contemplated in subsection 2(a) shall be referred to the Commissioner for the South African Revenue Service for further investigation.
-This shall not preclude the Commission from taking anti-dumping action if the information at the Commission's disposal, including information obtained through submissions by interested parties, warrants such action. - 60.4 Minor modifications of the product shall be deemed to have taken place if the subsequently exported product - (a) has materially the same production processes, uses the same raw materials and have basically the same physical appearance or characteristics; or - (b) is a substitute for the product on which anti-dumping duties have been imposed.
+- 60.1 Other than circumvention contemplated in subsections 2(a) and (d), circumvention shall be deemed to take place if one or more of the following conditions are met: - (a) a change in the pattern of trade between third countries and South Africa or the common customs area of the Southern African Customs Union; - (i) which results from a practice, process or work; - (ii) for which there is no or insufficient cause or economic justification other than the imposition of the countervailing duty; and - (b) remedial effects of the countervailing duty are being undermined in terms of the volumes or prices of the products under investigation. - 60.2 For purposes of anti-circumvention the following types of circumvention shall be treated separately: - (a) improper declaration of - - (i) the value or value of the product; - (ii) the origin of the product; or - (iii) the nature or classification of the product. - (b) minor modifications to the product subject to countervailing duty; - (c) the export of parts, components and sub-assemblies with assembly in a third country or within the common customs area of the Southern African Customs Union; - (d) absorption of the countervailing duty by either the exporter or the importer; - (e) declaration under a different tariff heading, even where such different tariff heading does provide for the clearance of that product; - (f) any other form of circumvention as may be submitted for the Commission's consideration. - 60.3 Any instance of circumvention as contemplated in subsection 2(a) shall be referred to the Commissioner for the South African Revenue Service for further investigation.
+This shall not preclude the Commission from taking countervailing action if the information at the Commission's disposal, including information obtained through submissions by interested parties, warrants such action.

-- 60.5 Assembly in a third country or within the common customs area of the Southern African Customs Union shall be deemed to take place if the value added in such third country or in the common customs area of the Southern African Customs Union does not exceed 25 per cent or does not constitute a major transformation process.
-Such assembly shall not be regarded as changing the country of origin. - 60.6 The value added in terms of subsection 5 shall be determined with reference to the direct and indirect costs of production only and shall not include selling, general, administrative or packaging expenses or profit. - 60.7 Absorption of the anti-dumping duty shall be deemed to take place if: - (a) the exporter decreases its export price in any manner to compensate the importer or a third party for the extra burden imposed by the antidumping duties, unless there is a correspondent decrease in the normal value of the product; - (b) the importer does not increase its price in line with the anti-dumping duties, unless such importer can provide evidence indicating that it absorbed such anti-dumping duties without assistance from any other party and only from revenue generated by the specific product in question; or - (c) in cases involving tenders, the tender price is not increased by the effect of the anti-dumping duty. - 60.8 Country hopping shall be deemed to take place if imports, following the imposition of anti-dumping duties or provisional payments or the initiation of an anti-dumping investigation switch to a supplier related to the supplier against which an anti-dumping investigation has been or is being conducted and that is based in another country or customs territory.
+- 60.4 Minor modifications of the product shall be deemed to have taken place if the subsequently exported product - (a) has materially the same production processes, uses the same raw materials and have basically the same physical appearance or characteristics; or - (b) is a substitute for the product on which countervailing duties have been imposed. - 60.5 Assembly in a third country or within the common customs area of the Southern African Customs Union shall be deemed to take place if the value added in such third country or in the common customs area of the Southern African Customs Union does not exceed 25 per cent or does not constitute a major transformation process.
+Such assembly shall not be regarded as changing the country of origin. - 60.6 The value added in terms of subsection 5 shall be determined with reference to the direct and indirect costs of production only and shall not include selling, general, administrative or packaging expenses or profit. - 60.7 Absorption of the countervailing duty shall be deemed to take place if: - (a) the exporter decreases its export price in any manner to compensate the importer or a third party for the extra burden imposed by the countervailing duties, unless there is a correspondent decrease in the normal value of the product; - (b) the importer does not increase its price in line with the countervailing duties, unless such importer can provide evidence indicating that it absorbed such countervailing duties without assistance from any other party and only from revenue generated by the specific product in question; or - (c) in cases involving tenders, the tender price is not increased by the effect of the countervailing duty.